rerun-io/rerun/docs/content/howto/embed-rerun-viewer.md

 <iframe src="https://app.rerun.io/version/0.14.1/?url=https://app.rerun.io/version/0.14.1/examples/arkit_scenes.rrd"></iframe>
 ```

-## Using the JavaScript Package
+## Using the JavaScript package

 We offer JavaScript bindings to the Rerun Viewer via NPM.
-This method provides control over the viewer but requires a JavaScript web application setup with a bundler.
+This method provides control over the Viewer but requires a JavaScript web application setup with a bundler.

 Various packages are available:
 - [@rerun-io/web-viewer](https://www.npmjs.com/package/@rerun-io/web-viewer): Suitable for JS apps without a framework or frameworks without dedicated packages.